Gin Rummy Games & More at gamerisms

 - Unload/Undercutting:

-occurs when a player attempts to get rid of his or her high cards to
+occurs when a player attempts to get rid of his or her

 keep losses to a minimum should another player win the game.